 First, avoid the build-up of sweat and moisture in places where your apron comes in contact with other parts of your body, like your breasts.
 Use an antifungal powder, coconut oil, or the Micro-guard powder.
 Avoid using cornstarch.

-Compression pants and belly bands are also great support for your tummy and your back.
+Compression pants and support bands are also great support for your tummy and your back.
 Moreover, use support wear and boy-shorts to uplift the apron area and provide more support to your body.

 As for emotional support, join communities for mothers dealing with an apron belly and similar issues.
 It’s always a comfort knowing that you’re not alone and that other women face the same problems as you.

-If you’ve had a C-section, hygiene and healing are a priority.
+If you’ve had a C-section, good hygiene and healing are a priority.
 While you’re dealing with the apron belly, don’t forget to take care of the stitches and surgical trauma you’re healing from.
 For example, the Hibiclens soap is highly effective in cleaning the germs and bacteria off your skin.
-Similarly, Monistat is a gel-cream for anti-chafing purposes, and Desitin is excellent for rashes.
+Similarly, Monistat is a gel cream for anti-chafing purposes, and Desitin is excellent for rashes.